Play Google Zerg Rush

 What is Google Zerg Rush?

-What does “Zerg Rush” actually mean in gaming?
+What does “Zerg Rush” mean in gaming?

 How do I play Google Zerg Rush?